KLanger98/KL-Portfolio/README.md

 ## Usage

 To use this website follow the provided link (https://klanger98.github.io/KL-Portfolio/).
-Use the nevigation bar located towards the top of the document to direct you to the 'About', 'Work' or 'Contact' section.
+Use the navigation bar located towards the top of the document to direct you to the 'About', 'Work' or 'Contact' section.

 ![Screenshot of website header](./Assests/Images/screenshots/Screenshot%202023-12-17%20at%206.11.26 pm.png "Website Header")